ivbrajkovic/js-chronicles/SOLID/SRP.md

 - Want to modify how tasks are saved to a file?
 Simply update the **TaskFileSaver**, without worrying about breaking task management or server communication.
 - Debugging becomes faster because responsibilities are isolated.
 Bugs are easier to trace when each class has a focused purpose.

-Think of it as weaving a magical tapestry—if a single thread frays, you can mend it without unraveling the entire design. 🪡
+Think of it as weaving a magical tapestry—if a single thread breaks, you can mend it without unraveling the entire design. 🪡

 ### 2. Greater Reusability
 The power of focused classes lies in their independence.